TaharQa and Tunde Ra Aleem: Organizational affiliations

-Unfinished Ghetto Fighter album and other catalog
+Other works

+During the summer of 1970, the twins were working on their debut album, this album was meant to be produced by Jimi Hendrix.
+After his death, the album was shelved and the tracks meant for it remained unreleased.
+While a proper tracklist was never compiled, the songs Mojo Man and Jet Set were intended to be part of the album as highlighted in a Rolling Stone magazine interview on June 8, 1969 conducted by Jerry Hopkins.

-Before their friend Jimi Hendrix died, he was planning on working with the twins on their Ghetto Fighter album.
-The songs Mojo Man and Jet Set were intended to be on that album.
-When Jimi died on September 18, 1970, the twins shelved this album for over 40 years.
-They finally resurrected it and polished up the song Mojo Man with additional vocals from Leroy Burgess.
-The original version of Mojo Man appeared on a posthumous Hendrix album called People, Hell and Angels in 2013.
-To go along with the twins’ version of Mojo Man, they included an animated cartoon as a part of their Urban Street Tales series.
-The twins opened up their vault and began to make their past catalog available to the public, including a song called Sugar Daddy, featuring James Booker on piano, Buddy Miles on vocals and Jimi Hendrix on guitar.
+In 2010, after Z3 Enterprises signed an agreement to distribute their unreleased music, the twins opened up their vault and began to make their past catalogue available to the public.
+While the original version of Mojo Man appeared on a posthumous Hendrix album called People, Hell and Angels in 2013, the twins' version of Mojo Man with additional vocals from Leroy Burgess was included in an animated cartoon as a part of their Urban Street Tales series.

-The Allen brothers wrote the song Mojo Man" for the posthumous Jimi Hendrix album "People, Hell and Angels."

-Books

-In addition to their musical catalog, the twins authored several books, including a joint memoir about their lives originally published in 2014.
+In addition to their musical catalogue, the twins authored several books, including a joint memoir about their lives originally published in 2014.
 This auto-biography, Jimi Hendrix & The Ghetto Fighters: In Harlem World, traces the path of the twins from Harlem hustlers, to befriending Hendrix, to musical pioneers, to respected elders.
 The book is very candid in the portrayal of the many flaws and personal demons that plagued the twins throughout their lives.
 Other books include The 66 Attributes of the Nigger, Sacred Formulas – To Raise the Royal Mind and the soon to be released musical-mythology, Jimi Hendrix and the World of the Mu.